 Under the current MIAA Football Playoff Format, 144 teams qualified for the tournament with the goal of playing for a state title in a professional, state-of-the-art facility made famous by champions.
 After the thrill of more than 100 playoff football games across the state in a span of four weeks, only 12 teams remain.
 Those teams will compete in one of the most exciting, action-packed days of football in New England when they take the Gillette Stadium field for their respective division’s state title.

-The Kraft family, which will donate the use of Gillette Stadium for the seventh straight year, will again treat the state championship participants and their fans to an NFL-caliber game presentation, with music and replays on the stadium’s high-definition video boards.
-Kraft Sports Productions will produce a live television broadcast of all six games.
+Adding to the excitement will be thousands of cheering fans, cheerleaders and school bands as the Kraft family donates use of Gillette Stadium for the ninth consecutive season.
+State championship participants and their fans will be treated to an NFL-caliber game presentation with music and replays on the stadium’s high-definition video boards.
+Kraft Sports Production will produce a live television broadcast of all six games.
 The Kraft family will cover costs for the event.

 *Game times are approximate, starting 15 minutes after conclusion of the previous game

 |Division 5||East Bridgewater vs. Northbridge||9:00 a.m.|

 Parking is included as part of the Gillette Stadium/MIAA Tournament experience.
 Fans arriving via Route 495 and Route 1 North should enter the stadium parking lots via the P7 or P8 entrances.
 Fans arriving via Route 95 and Route 1 South should enter the stadium parking lots via the P1 entrance.
 No tailgating will be allowed in the parking lots.
 Fan buses are encouraged to arrive at least 30 minutes prior to each game’s approximate start time.